 $ sudo python –m pip install pyzo –upgrade

-Once the installation is complete run the below command to start Pyzo IDE.
+Once the installation is complete, run the following command to start the Pyzo IDE.

-Spyder is a cross-platform integrated development environment specially designed for scientific programing in Python.
-It is multi-language IDE with features like code auto-completion, syntax highlighting, code analysis, horizontal and vertical splitting.
+Spyder is a cross-platform integrated development environment that is especially designed for scientific programing in Python.
+It is a multi-language IDE with features like code auto-completion, syntax highlighting, code analysis, horizontal and vertical splitting.

-Spyder has layout based UI which makes it easily navigable and easy to use for new users as well.
-It also has support for IPython, NumPy, SciPy and many other open-source softwares.
+Spyder has layout-based UI which makes it easily navigated and easy to use for new users as well.

 6. GNU Emacs

-GNU Emacs is an integrated development environment developed under GNU project and it is a cross-platform code editor.
-It is customizable code editor with support for Python programming language out of the box.
-It is one of the most powerful IDEs available for programming in python.
+GNU Emacs is an integrated development environment developed under the GNU project.
+It is a cross-platform code editor.
+It is a customizable code editor with support for Python programming language out of the box.
+It is one of the most powerful IDEs available for programming in Python.

 GNU Emacs has simple user interface which offers excellent end user experience.
 Emacs is not only limited to programming as you can use it for web browsing, email, etc.

 $ sudo apt-get install emacs